PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_optimize_terminal_softmax_transpose_after_nhwc_propagation` as the
+3. Audit `_optimize_transpose_pre_argmax_nhwc_terminal_chains` as the next
-   next bounded terminal layout cleanup.
-Preserve exact Softmax axis, permutation, public-output, fan-out, shape/signature, output identity, statistics, and pruning behavior while replacing its repeated producer and consumer maps with one maintained index.
+   bounded terminal indexing/layout cleanup.
+Preserve its exact axis constant, negative-axis normalization, rank-four permutation, public/fan-out, shape/signature, output identity, statistics, and pruning contracts while replacing its repeated consumer-map construction with one maintained index.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.